Skip to main content

 Analyst Summary

-Both Graphcore and Groq compete directly in the AI Infrastructure space, making this a head-to-head matchup within the same market segment.
+The AI Infrastructure sector features both Graphcore and Groq as key players.
 Graphcore designs the Intelligence Processing Unit, a processor architecture built specifically for machine learning workloads, offering a hardware alternative to NVIDIA GPUs for AI model training and inference.
 Groq is an AI infrastructure company founded in 2016 that designs and manufactures specialized processors for artificial intelligence workloads.

 Metrics Comparison